 Basin I ( $Q_5 = 0.8 \text{ cfs}$ , $Q{100} = 4 \text{ cfs}$ ) is 2.6 Ac. and represents the proposed tract containing the existing Sand Creek channel.
 No development is proposed in this basin other than the extension of the trail system along the west side of the creek corridor and the associated grading for the culvert crossing of Arroya Lane.
 These flows will continue to sheet flow to the base of the creek bed and be conveyed south within the natural channel.
-Please note WQ Exclusion I.7.1.B.9 for trails.
+The trail within this basin falls under the WQ exclusion 1.7.1.B.9.